With our funding partners we can help your business harness and spend its Apprenticeship Levy wisely and profitably.

 Take it to the next level as we help you design your own qualifications and explore progression into higher level Apprenticeships

 The Levy is automatically paid by businesses with an annual payroll bill of over £3m and encourages employers to use apprenticeship programmes to upskill their existing workforce.
-However, harnessing and investing the Apprenticeship Levy for maximum return is a challenge for many businesses.
+However, harnessing and investing the Apprenticeship Levy for maximum return is a challenge for many businesses – one that our partnership team of industry experts are more than qualified to help you meet successfully.

-We can advise how to make the most of your Levy, including how to spend any unused Levy effectively over the coming period to deliver targeted training to your employees in the safety of their own homes.
+Along with our funding partners we will advise you how to make the most of your Levy, including how to spend any unused Levy effectively to deliver targeted training to your employees.

 See more about the Sectors we work in: